TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

       - Off-Peak
 ```

-I created a utility meter with `Peak` and `Off-Peak` tariffs.
-This in turn creates three entities.
+I created an integral for the Alpha ESS battery's instantaneous load sensor and used it as input to a utility meter with `Peak` and `Off-Peak` tariffs.
+That in turn creates three entities for me.

 {% include candid-image.html src="/assets/images/home-assistant/load-daily-tariff-sensors.png" alt="Entities created by Load (Daily) utility meter" %}

+The `sensor.load_daily` entity lets you switch between `Peak` and `Off-Peak` tariffs.
+The utility meter uses the value of `sensor.load_daily` to decided whether to increment `sensor.load_daily_peak` or `sensor.load_daily_off_peak`.
+The final piece of the jigsaw is to create an automation that switches been `Peak` and `Off-Peak`.

+I created a template sensor helper to make that easier.
+The Octopus Energy integration provides a sensor that turns on during normal off peak periods.
+However, that doesn't include the additional off peak periods added dynamically when smart charging.

 {% raw %}